Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

 ```

 Jai knows the concept of a **range** like 1..100, which means all successive integers starting from 1 to 100 included (so like [1, 100] in mathematics).
-In general `for start..end { }`; for an exclusive range write end–1. start and end can be variables, expressions, even procedure calls.
+more generally `for start..end { }`; for an exclusive range write end–1. start and end can be variables, expressions, even procedure calls.
 If there is no name for the loop variable, Jai has its own implicit iteration variable called `it`, see line (1).
 In line (2) we give the loop variable a name like `number`.
 This is the same as naming the condition variable in a while.
 In that case `it` is no longer defined.

 (1) and (2) are one-line for-loops.
-(3) shows that we need { } to write a for with a code block; end here is a variable.
+(3) shows how we can write a code block with { }, necessary if you need several code-lines in the for loop.
 In line (4) we see a reversed for-loop indicated with **<**.
 Note that you still have to write the range as end..start, or put it in another way, as : `for < i: max..0 { ... }`.
 You can also add a boolean to indicate whether the looping should be reversed or not: `for <= bool_var arr print("%\n", it);`
 When bool_var is false, the looping is not reversed.

 Like with while we can nest for-loops, as shown in line (5).
-Line (6) shows that we can cast the index (normally type s64) to a smaller integer type (but the cast bounds are checked!) .
+Line (6) shows that we can cast the index (normally type s64) to a smaller integer type (but the cast bounds are checked!).
 A for-loop over a string does not work.

-Here is a version of a factorial proc (see § 6B.2) that uses a reversed for loop and is much faster than the recursive variant:
+Here is a version of a factorial proc (see § 6B.2) that uses a reversed for loop:

 See *15.9_for_reverse.jai*: